pulumi/docs/pulumi-hugo/themes/default/content/resources/production-ready-kubernetes-for-python-devs/index.md

 ---
-# Name of the webinar.
+# Name of the event, <= 60 characters
-title: "Production-ready Kubernetes for Python Developers"
+title: Production-ready Kubernetes for Python Developers
-meta_desc: "In this workshop, you will learn how to deploy a Kubernetes cluster using the Python language.
-Hosted by Cloud Native Computing Foundation."
+meta_desc: In this workshop, you will learn how to deploy a Kubernetes cluster using the Python language.
+Hosted by Cloud Native Computing Foundation.
+meta_image:

 # A featured webinar will display first in the list.
 featured: false

-# If the video is pre-recorded or live.
-pre_recorded: false

-# If the video is part of the PulumiTV series.
-Setting this value to true will list the video in the "PulumiTV" section.
-pulumi_tv: false

-# The preview image will be shown on the list page.
-preview_image: ""

 # Webinars with unlisted as true will not be shown on the webinar list
 unlisted: false